 In short, put those storytelling skills as an event planner to work, and interact with people to tell a story.

 - Make sure your title is catchy, as well as informative.
 “I’m running an event this week about indie games” doesn’t have the same ring to it as “Calling All Indie Developers: We’re Hosting and independent game development contest.”

 - Focus on your attendees, not your event.
 Share why they would be interested in attending.

 - Watch the comments.
 Keep an eye on what people are saying, and respond in a timely manner.

-- Keep it conversational, and match the tone to that of the subreddit you’re posting to (yet one more reason you need to be active, so that you can actually understand this).
+- Keep it conversational, and match the tone to that of the subreddit that you’re posting to.

 - Don’t spam, and don’t re-post.
 If you cross the line, not only will it be unwelcome, but your post could be removed as spam, or even worse, your account banned.